Updated: Sep 11

 “Trapped Nerves” - Common misconception!

-Many patients think a nerve might be ‘trapped’ in their body as they have one or a combination of many symptoms including pain, pins and needles, tingling, numbness or even weakness into a particular area of your body.
+Many patients think a nerve might be ‘trapped’ in their body as they have one or a combination of many symptoms including pain, pins and needles, tingling, numbness or even weakness in a particular area of their body.
 The term “trapped nerve” is not an accurate diagnosis because nerves cannot become trapped.
-However they can be compressed and irritated by parts of your body which can then Injure the nerve and cause it to become inflamed and then symptomatic.
+However, they can be compressed and irritated by parts of your body which can then Injure the nerve and cause it to become inflamed and then symptomatic.

 Here is a little bit of anatomy to explain further.

-From your spinal cord there are nerves that exit between the vertebrae.
+From your spinal cord, some nerves exit between the vertebrae.
 These nerves travel around your body, down into your legs and arms.
-Each nerve has its own role, for example, to supply sensation to a specific area of skin (called a dermatome) or to supply a particular muscle (called a myotome).
+Each nerve has its role, for example, to supply sensation to a specific area of skin (called a dermatome) or to supply a particular muscle (called a myotome).
 The area that you are experiencing pain or altered sensation in, will indicate which nerve has become irritated.
-For example, symptoms into the thumb, index and middle finger of the hand indicate the median nerve is being irritated because that nerve supplies the sensation to those digits.
+For example, symptoms in the thumb, index and middle finger of the hand indicate the median nerve is being irritated because that nerve supplies the sensation to those digits.
 This is also known as carpal tunnel syndrome.
-Another common “trapped nerve” is when the Sciatic nerve is injured, this will then give you Sciatica (pain or altered sensation into the back of the leg).
+Another common “trapped nerve” is when the Sciatic nerve is injured, this will then give you Sciatica (pain or altered sensation in the back of the leg).

 Diagnosis & Treatment of Irritated Nerves